Amaroo (ACT)

 Amaroo's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Amaroo's health metrics are close to national benchmarks according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The level of common health conditions among Amaroo residents is somewhat typical but higher than the national average in older cohorts.
+Amaroo's health metrics are close to national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+The level of common health conditions among Amaroo residents is somewhat typical but higher than the national average among older cohorts.

-Private health cover is very high, with approximately 58% of the total population (~3,435 people), compared to 62.4% across Australian Capital Territory.
-Asthma and mental health issues are the most common medical conditions, impacting 8.8 and 8.8% of residents respectively.
-71.2% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Private health cover is very high in Amaroo, with approximately 58% of the total population (~3,446 people) having it, compared to 62.4% across Australian Capital Territory.
+The most common medical conditions are asthma and mental health issues, affecting 8.8 and 8.8% of residents respectively.
+71.2% of Amaroo residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
 Health outcomes among the working-age population in Amaroo are broadly typical.
-The area has 10.5% of residents aged 65 and over (626 people), lower than the 14.3% in Australian Capital Territory.
-Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.
+The area has 10.7% of residents aged 65 and over (640 people), which is lower than the 14.3% in Australian Capital Territory.
+Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health